Lock-free Asynchronously Distributed Linked Lists: Abstract

 \section{Abstract}

-Modern databases use dynamic search structures that store a huge amount of data, and often serve them using multi-threaded algorithms to support the ever-increasing throughput needs.
+Modern databases use dynamic search structures that store an enormous amount of data, and often serve them using multi-threaded algorithms to support the ever-increasing throughput needs.
 When this throughput need exceeds the capacity of the machine hosting the structure, one either needs to replace the underlying hardware (an option that is typically not viable and introduces a long down time) or make the data structure distributed.
 Static partitioning of the data structure for distribution is not desirable, as it is prone to uneven load distribution over time, and having to change the partitioning scheme later will require downtime.

-Since a distributed data structure, inherently, relies on communication support from the network stack and operating systems, we introduce the notion of \distributedLockFreedom that extends the notion of lock-free computation with reasonable assumptions about communication between processes.
-We present DiLi, a \distributedlockfree, linearizable, and distributable linked list that can be asynchronously and dynamically (1) partitioned into multiple sublists and (2) load balanced by distributing sublists across multiple machines.
+The goal of this paper is to extend a concurrent data structure to distributed data structures that provide dynamic load balancing while preserving important properties such as lock freedom.
+With this intuition, first, we introduce the notion of \distributedLockFreedom which extends the notion of lock-free computation with reasonable assumptions about communication between processes.
+Then, we present DiLi, a \distributedlockfree, linearizable, and distributable linked list that can be asynchronously and dynamically (1) partitioned into multiple sublists and (2) load balanced by distributing sublists across multiple machines.
 DiLi contains primitives for these that also maintain the lock-free property of the underlying search structure that supports find, remove, and insert of a key as the client operations.

-Searching for an item in DiLi is by a novel traversal that involves a binary search on the partitioning scheme, and then a linear traversal on a limitable number of linked nodes.
-As a result, we are able to empirically show that DiLi performs as well as the state-of-the-art lock-free concurrent search structures that are based off of a linked list when executed on a single-machine.
-We also show that the throughput of DiLi scales linearly with the number of machines that host it.